cityofmiami/api-standards/README.md

 of the API.
 Caching can take place at the client browser, proxy, app server or database.

--   What to cache and How long to cache?

--   Are we currently caching?
+When architecting a new API ask yourself the following questions:

-    -   Depends on nature of data see below
+- Type of data your API is returning

-        -   Speed of change
+- Speed of change (answers how long to cache)

-            -   Set cache to no-cache
+- Sensitivity of the data
+   - sensitive data should never be cached
+   - Consider no-store and private for sensitive data
+   - Cache-Control:”no-store,max-age=60”
+   - Private data is meant for a single user
+         - Cache-Control:”no-store,max-age=60”
+         - Default is public, so it needs to be specified

-            -   Use ETag header to check if data has changed
+- For large payloads consider using ETag header to check if data has changed

     -   Check if ETag hash has changed ,if it hasn’t changed (304: Not Modified) don’t request data, if ETag has has changed (200, OK), then request new information.

     -   Use ETag response especially for large reponses

 -   Time sensitivity
     -   max-age=60 means that cached data is valid for 60 seconds

     -   set max-age based on the refresh speed of your data.

-       -   Security

-            -   Sensitive data

-                -   Should not be stored anywhere

-                   -   Cache-Control:”no-store,max-age=60”

-                   -   Consider no-store and private for sensitive data

-            -   Private data is meant for a single user

-                -   Cache-Control: “private, max-age=60”

-                   -   Default is public, so it needs to be specified

-            -   Manage by HTTP cache control directives

-            -   Can have multiple directives

 ## Supported data formats

-[Do we just support JSON, best practice is to support multiple?]

--   JSON, XML, CSV

-    -   Support for multiple formats vs. only one format
+-   We currently support JSON & XML data formats
+-   List data formats provided in documentation

-        -   If only one format is supported, make sure that you future proof for accepting other formats in the future
+-   Best practice is to make sure that you future proof for accepting other formats in the future
 -   Client decides the format if multiple formats are available

     -   Specified in query parameter

        -   /news?output=json

        -   /news?output=csv

-    -   Ensure that you provide documentation of data formats provided

 ## API Management